Skip to content

 p95 — same200 ms

-End-to-end latency from the REST mutation that triggers a domain event to the moment a subscribed SSE client receives the event payload.
-Covers the full event-bus + per-subscriber filter path.
+End-to-end latency over 30 samples, from the REST mutation that triggers a domain event to the moment a subscribed SSE client receives the payload.
+Covers the full event-bus and per-subscriber filter path.

 Scheduler tick